New

 The teams that modernize vendor workflows now won’t just run faster; they’ll be better positioned to scale, protect NOI, and reduce liability as industry expectations rise.

-Want a quick, shareable version of these shifts?
-Our “Vendor Management Trends Snapshot” distills the key changes into a one-page, executive-ready brief you can use to align operations, compliance, and portfolio stakeholders.
+Our Vendor Management Trends Snapshot distills the key changes into a one-page, executive-ready brief you can use to align operations, compliance, and portfolio stakeholders.

 In this article…

-Vendor management used to be largely reactive: A vendor gets added, documents get requested, work gets assigned, and compliance gets handled when someone remembers.
+Vendor management used to be largely reactive: a vendor gets added, documents get requested, work gets assigned, and compliance gets handled when someone remembers.

 That approach doesn’t work anymore.
 The vendor landscape is more complex, and portfolios are being managed with higher expectations for speed, documentation, and audit readiness.